MicrosoftDocs/windows-itpro-docs/mdop/mbam-v25/troubleshooting-mbam-installation.md

 ### SQL Server name and database (DB) names

-To find the SQL Server names and instances that are hosting the MBAM DBs, log on to the MBAM Web (IIS) server, and browse to the folowing registry subkey:
+To find the SQL Server names and instances hosting the MBAM DBs, log on to the MBAM Web (IIS) server and browse to the folowing registry subkey:

 **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MBAM Server\Web**